Making time for exercise is hard.

 If you’re like me, much of your day is already spoken for.
 You work 9-to-5 (or some other shift that takes up an entire third of your day), and you somehow manage to eat/sleep/spend time with family/shop for groceries/manage your finances/clean your house/take care of pets/whoknowswhatelse during the precious time that you have left.

-And you know that you also need to exercise…and that exercising even a little bit has tremendous health benefits…and that consistency is the key to being healthy…but making exercise a habit is just so darn hard.
+And you know that you also need to exercise…and that exercising even a little bit has tremendous health benefits…and that consistency is the key to being healthy…but staying motivated to work out is just so darn hard.

 Believe me, the struggle is mutual.

-I’m not perfect by any means, but I’ve recently (after many failed attempts) made exercise a habit.
+I’m not perfect by any means, but I’ve recently (many failed attempts later) made exercise a habit.
 True story: I’ve exercised at least three days every week for nearly 15 weeks straight!
 Another true story: This is the most consistent I’ve been since I got engaged and tried to get in tip-top shape for my wedding more than three years ago.

 Note: I am not a doctor or any other kind of health expert.
 I am speaking purely from personal experience here.
 You should always consult a trained health professional before making any drastic changes.

-So how do you get started and stay motivated to exercise when life tries to get in the way?
+So how do you stay motivated to work out when life tries to get in the way?

 1. Find a long-term workout program, and stick with it.